Hrovatin/Hrovatin.github.io/_posts/2024-11-11-ambient_expression.md

 [^footnote1]: As the information captured by individual genes is redundant, cell representations are commonly computed on a subset of genes.
 Thus, genes that may contribute less to cross-batch differences can be prioritized.

 [^footnote2]: To be precise, AGE should be incorporated as an offset variable rather than a normal predictor variable.
 However, explaining this is beyond the scope of this post.
-See [this discussion](https://stats.stackexchange.com/questions/175349/in-a-poisson-model-what-is-the-difference-between-using-time-as-a-covariate-or) for more information.
+See <a href="https://stats.stackexchange.com/questions/175349/in-a-poisson-model-what-is-the-difference-between-using-time-as-a-covariate-or" target="_blank">this discussion</a> for more information.